Privacy Statement Standard

 - The Digital Advertising Alliance (DAA) provides a consumer opt-out page for the companies participating in their Self-Regulatory Program for Online Behavioral Advertising.

 - Some leading companies provide their own opt-out mechanisms for their registered users.
-For example, at these links, you can control your opt-outs for Google, for Microsoft, and for Yahoo!.
+For example, at these links, you can control your opt-outs for Google, and for Microsoft.

 - You may also see WSSU ads served to web users in specific geographic areas or ads that appear to every user who visits a given website.
 These ads may appear regardless of your browsing behavior as there is no consensus yet on how the companies you encounter should interpret Do Not Track (DNT) headers.
 As a result, most sites do not currently change their practices when they receive a DNT signal.
 Some companies may refrain from personalizing ads they show you.
 Others may limit the ways they collect information about your browsing activities.